WittsMei/Hubspot-Sales-Analysis/README.md

 ## Summary of Insights

 #### Plan Platform Type
-- At the start of Q3 2022, Enterprise plans saw a remarkable spike, hitting a record high of $9.627 million in bookings over three months.
-However, this surge sharply declined, reaching its lowest point in Q2 2023 during the two-year period.
+- At the start of September 2022, Enterprise plans saw a remarkable spike, hitting a record high of $3.35 million in monthly bookings.
+However, this surge sharply declined, almost reaching its lowest point in June 2023 during the two-year period.
 - The Starters and Professionals plans experienced a complete drop-off from winter 2022 to fall 2023.
 This warrants an investigation to determine whether there are underlying issues with the product itself or if a new competitor has entered the market, potentially affecting these plans' performance.

 #### Plan Period